 1 Press the preprogrammed Emergency button.

-The display alternates EMERGENCY and the home display.
-A high-pitched tone sounds, indicating that the alarm has been received by the trunked system's central controller.
-A dispatcher acknowledgment (four high-pitched tones) follows, accompanied by an ACK RECEIVED display.
+The display alternates Emergency and the home display.
+A high-pitched tone sounds, indicating that the trunked system central controller has received the alarm.
+A dispatcher acknowledgment (four high-pitched tones) follows, accompanied by an fick received display.